hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

 </Hds::Form::Label>
 ```

-**Important:** in this case, while the correct text styling is applied to the component's container, the layout/organization of the content inside the component is left to the consumer.

-Note: The `<label>` element is linked via `for` attribute to the `<input/select/textarea>` elements.
-This means it becomes an interactive element, and for this reason it's not possible to have links inside it (nested interactive elements cannot be reached by a user with assistive technology).

 ### Form::HelperText

-The most basic invocation just needs a text passed to the component and a `controlId` argument:
+The most basic invocation requires text to be passed and a `controlId` argument.

+The `controlId` value is used to generate an ID, prefixed with `helper-text-`, so that this ID can be referenced in the `aria-describedby` attribute of the form control.
+If no `controlId` is provided, no ID is generated.
+If needed, it can be passed directly as an HTML attribute.

 ```handlebars
 <Hds::Form::HelperText @controlId="control-ID">This is some helper text</Hds::Form::HelperText>
 ```

-Note: the `controlId` value will be used to generate an ID, prefixed with `helper-text-`, so that this ID can be referenced in the `aria-describedby` attribute of the form control.
-If no `controlId` is provided, no ID is generated (but if needed it can be passed directly as HTML attribute).
+If the helper text needs to contain more than just text, use the block form of the component.
+While the correct styling is applied to the component itself, the nested components may need additional styling and are the responsibility of the product team.

+!!!
+Warning

-There may be some cases in which the helper text needs to contain more than just text.
-First, it is important to note that interactive elements in text (associated with the input through `aria-describedby`) will not be read out as interactive elements to users with screen readers; only the text itself will be read.
-As such, it is recommended to have a screen reader-only message that informs the user that some help text includes link, and additional keyboard exploration may be required.
+Interactive elements in text (associated with the input through `aria-describedby`) will not be read out as interactive elements to users with screen readers; only the text itself will be read.
+As such, we recommend including a screen reader-only message that informs the user that some help text includes links, and additional keyboard exploration may be required.

-To implement additional nested components within the helper text, use the block form of the component.
-Note that the correct text styling will be applied to the component itself, but the nested components may need additional styling.
-For example:
+!!!

 ```handlebars
 <Hds::Form::HelperText @controlId="control-ID">